 Strasbourg is a wonderful city to visit.
 It has a rich history and so many classic attractions.
 On top of that, you will find charming restaurants and cafés on almost every corner.
 In other words, Strasbourg is a city where you can easily spend a week or two.
 But don’t forget to find the right accommodation.

 In this article, you will get a quick guide on where to stay in Strasbourg.
 We’ll describe the best districts of the city and give a few hotel recommendations.
-And finally, you will get some general tips for your trip to Strasbourg!
-Let’s get started.
+Finally, you will also get some general tips for your trip to Strasbourg so you can get the best vacation possible!

 Best areas in Strasbourg

 Most travelers wish to be staying in a central and safe place with many attractions and dining options nearby.
 We assume this is exactly what you are looking for as well, and if that is the case, all of the following areas of Strasbourg should be appealing!

 Staying in the district of La Petite France gives you the most authentic and cultural experience.
 It’s a historic district with traditional Alsatian houses, and it used to be where the fishermen and millers worked.
 It’s a charming area with beautiful surroundings: Cobblestoned streets are common, and you will spot flowers everywhere.
 It’s a slow-paced area, but don’t worry – it has a central location, so you can easily walk over to other parts of the city when you want to shop or have some drinks.

 If shopping and eating out are your favorite things to do, we advise you to stay near Place Kleber, also known as the Kleber/Cathedral district.
 This is the commercial area of Strasbourg where you will find everything from expensive fashion stores to small souvenir shops.
 Place Kleber itself is a huge square and something is always going on.
 It’s particularly charming during Christmas.
 You have the Cathedral near, as well as several museums.
 For a mix of modern entertainment and cultural attractions, this is the place to be.